dotnet/roslyn/docs/features/string-literals-data-section.md

 The actual generated code does not call `(byte*)Unsafe.AsPointer`.
 It simply emits `ldsflda` of the data field.
+The same approach is taken by other scenarios like [u8 string literals][u8-literals] and [constant array initializers][constant-array-init].
 That works but does not pass IL/PE verification.

 ## Runtime